Skip to content

 EEG band powerFrom administration of the study drug to about 1 hour after.Assessment of the change in power of the frontal EEG canonical frequency bands measured in decibeles (dB).

-Change in Sedation RatingOne minute before and 1, 3, and 5 minutes after fentanyl administrationChange in self-reported sedation rating (0-100), anchored by divert not at all=0 and as much as possible=100.
+Change in Sedation RatingOne minute before and 1, 3, and 5 minutes after fentanyl administrationChange in self-reported sedation rating (0-100), anchored by divert "not at all=0" and "as much as possible=100".

 Countries